-Rule 6 provides that where a health agency holds health information in such a way that it can be readily retrieved, the individual concerned is entitled to have access to that information.
+Rule 6 of the Health Information Privacy Code (HIPC) provides that where a health agency holds health information in such a way that it can be readily retrieved, the individual concerned is entitled to have access to that information.

 Responding to individual requests

 Requests may be made orally or in writing, and can be made by the individual themselves or an authorised agent of the individual.
 An authorised agent is different from a representative (such as another healthcare professional, or where a patient is under 16 years), to whom a different set of rights and procedures apply.1

 Health agencies must be able to satisfy themselves as to the identity of the individual making the request, which may require seeking identification, and accordingly must ensure that the information sought is received by only that individual or their agent.2 This may involve using registered mail or requiring the individual to sign a receipt for the information.

 If providing information by way of email however, it is advisable for an agency to ensure with the individual that the email address is a private and/or personal address, eg, not a work or family email address.
 If an agency is unsure of this, then it should seek the consent of the individual before emailing any health information to the latter.

 Access should usually be given without a charge, and in the form that the individual prefers.
 A request for access must be responded to promptly and certainly within 20 working days.
 When access is given to health information, the individual must be advised that, under Rule 7 of the HIPC, the individual may request correction of that information.3 Note that the right in Rule 6 is to have access to the information, not ownership.
 Individuals do not have the right to take away original records, although access to the originals may be sought and granted.
 It is advisable for the practitioner to retain a copy of all records if the original is given to the individual.